The Nimbus PC-186 came with the option of a SCSI controller and multiple Hard Drive configurations.

 The Version 5 unit allows upto 4 devices.

-Unfortunately the way in which the device adds drives, it does so on a 'per controller, 1st drive' basis
+Unfortunately the way in which the device adds drives, it does so on a per SCSI ID.

-The Nimbus has it hard coded that the 2nd external drive must be on the 2nd drive of Controller 1.
+The Nimbus has it hard coded that the 2nd external drive must be LUN 1, not LUN 0, which is how SCSI2SD addresses them.

 This renders the 2nd external drive (E:) unusable, you do however get C: D: & F: